Missouri Permit Test Practice to Help You Pass

 The Missouri test is known for being difficult.
 Information shows that the failure rate on the knowledge test among young applicants is 61.4%, which is the highest among the states that collect such data.

-If you are looking for an easier knowledge tests, then Arkansas, Iowa, Kansas or West Virginia is where you should live.
+If you are looking for easier knowledge tests, then Arkansas, Iowa, Kansas or West Virginia is where you should live.

 Does Memorizing Answers on Practice Tests Help?